 There are 40 play-along songs on the module, which helps you practice with ease.
-The tempo setting lets you slow down or speed up things are you desire.
-And if you wish to, remove the drum track on each song to test your timing.
+The tempo setting lets you slow down or speed up things you desire.
+And if you wish to, remove drums from a song to test your timing.

 The inputs and outputs on the back of the DM6 drum module carry everything you need for essential connections.
 There is a stereo jack input for MP3 and iPods, a stereo headphone output, and a stereo out for PA systems.

 A USB port is included to help you connect the set to a computer for easy recording.
 This drum module can be used with any modern DAW tool on Mac or PC.
 You can then edit, master, or mix your sounds.